iitj-kmd/aqua-ai/readme.md

 This version detects whether a person is holding a water bottle in front of a webcam, helping promote healthy water consumption habits.

+Note :  All versions are in their own folder
 ---

 ## 🎯 Key Differences from V2